Countdown to Graduation

 - You should report to the cafeteria at 5:30 p.m.

-- All seniors are encouraged to attend in the audience
+- All seniors are encouraged to attend as part of the audience

 - Proper dress is required